-The Minister of Sustainable Development, Environment and Parks is responsible for the conservation and management of the proposed Brûlis-du-Lac-Oskélanéo biodiversity reserve and is therefore responsible for supervising and monitoring the activities that may be carried on within the reserve.
-In managing the reserve, the Minister will work collaboratively with other government representatives having specific responsibilities within the boundaries of the reserve or on adjoining land, such as the Minister of Natural Resources and Wildlife.
-In the exercise of their powers and functions, the Ministers will take into consideration the protection sought for these natural environments and the protection status that has been granted.
+The conservation and management of the proposed Iles-du-Kiamika biodiversity reserve are the responsibility of the Minister of Sustainable Development, Environment and Parks, who is therefore responsible for the monitoring and control of activities permitted there.
+In managing the reserve the Minister works with the collaboration and participation of other government representatives having specific responsibilities in or adjacent to the territory, such as the Minister of Natural Resources and Wildlife.
+In the exercise of their powers and functions the Ministers will take into consideration the protection sought for these natural environments and the protection status that has now been granted them.
 No additional conservation measure is, at this point, considered.
 Regarding zoning, the conservation objectives for the period of temporary protection are the same for the entire area, the proposed reserve being only one conservation area.

-MAP OF PROPOSED BRÛLIS-DU-LAC-OSKÉLANÉO BIODIVERSITY RESERVE
+PROPOSED ÎLES-DU-KIAMIKA BIODIVERSITY RESERVE